geodynamics/aspect/doc/sphinx/user/extending/plugin-types/postprocessors.md

 velocity field: on every processor, it handles only those particles that lie inside the part of the domain that is owned by this MPI rank.
 The serialization approach outlined above can not work in this case, for obvious reasons.
-In cases like this, one needs to implement the `save()` and `load()` differently than usual: one needs to put all variables that are common across processors into the maps of string as usual, but one then also needs to save all state that is different across processors, from all processors.
-There are two ways: If the amount of data is small, you can use MPI communications to send the state of all processors to processor zero, and have processor zero store it in the result so that it gets written into the checkpoint file; in the `load()` function, you will then have to identify which part of the text written by processor 0 is relevant to the current processor.
+In cases like this, one needs to implement `save()` and `load()` differently than usual: one needs to put all variables that are common across processors into the maps of string as usual, but one then also needs to save all state that is different across processors, from all processors.
+There are two ways: If the amount of data is small, you can use MPI communication to send the state of all processors to processor zero, and have processor zero return it so that it gets written into the checkpoint file; in the `load()` function, you will then have to identify which part of the text written by processor 0 is relevant to the current processor.
 Or, if your postprocessor stores a large amount of data, you may want to open a restart